vhsdream/autocaliweb/README.md

 - Usage of `DOCKER_MODS` from sources like linuxserver.io and others
 - Listing of Author information and other books from Goodreads or Hardcover
 - User en- or disabling of the Kobo Sync and/or Overdrive tabs when using Kobo sync
+- Support for custom OIDC providers (with support for an .well-known link)

 ## Installation